 Support for Local School Districts

-How can funds be used to support students and families experiencing homelessness?
+How can emergency K-12 funds be used to support students and families experiencing homelessness?

-Do students who attend private schools get any relief?
+Do students who attend private schools receive relief?

 Yes.
 American Rescue Plan includes $2.75 billion in funding for services to private schools that enroll a significant percentage of students from families with low-incomes.
 This funding will be administered by state Governors.